10 minute read

 To guarantee that consumers receive the same experience every time, create policies, tone and style guides, and saved replies.
 Every few months, review whatever you put in place to ensure it is still correct and relevant.

 A style guide can contain design elements, including logos, trademarks, colours, and fonts.
-Copywriting standards include things like voice, tone, whether or not you include the CTA, how to include the CTA, etc. You can also utilize a font generator to establish unique and appealing fonts for your style guide.
+Copywriting standards include things like voice, tone, whether or not you include the CTA, how to include the CTA, etc. There are multiple resources that can help with your style guide.
+You can utilize a font generator to establish unique and appealing fonts, or a logo design service if you are just starting out.

 Keeping these aspects constant will help in increasing customer awareness of your brand.
 Ensure that each email template adheres to these rules to prevent a breakdown in consistent branding.